vsouza/awesome-ios/README.md

  * [FXBlurView](https://github.com/nicklockwood/FXBlurView) - UIView subclass that replicates the iOS 7 realtime background blur effect, but works on iOS 5 and above.
  * [NGAParallaxMotion](https://github.com/michaeljbishop/NGAParallaxMotion) - A tiny category on UIView that allows you to set one property: "parallaxIntensity" to achieve a parallax effect with UIMotionEffect
  * [EPShapes](https://github.com/ipraba/EPShapes) - Design shapes in Interface Builder. :large_orange_diamond:
+ * [CRParticleEffect](https://github.com/Cleveroad/CRParticleEffect) - A CocoaPod that simplifies creation of the particle effects

 ##### Activity Indicator